aminebadraoui/MNFST-RAG-UI/src/services/mock/README.md

 # Mock API Services

-This directory contains mock implementations of all API services for the RAG Chat application.
+This directory contains mock implementations of all API services for the MNFST-RAG application.
 These mock services enable frontend development and testing without requiring a backend implementation.

 ## Files